murffious/FullStackMastery-Resources/README.md

 IN PROGRESS - CHECK BACK LATER
+1. been to a boot camp and want to porgess asa developer(that's me)
+2. considering a bootcamp and wondering what will be taugt
+3. want to be a self taught programmer
+4. got or getting a cs degree and want to learn about full stack web dvelpoemtn
 # FullStackMastery-Resources
 Learning how to program outside of school is increasingly common.
 A 2015 Stack Overflow (an online community of programmers) survey found 48 percent of respondents did not have a degree in computer science.
 1